 1962-1966: Early Days

-Société Aérienne Camerounais (SAC), later known as Camerounais Airlines, was founded in 1960 as a state-owned enterprise, a few weeks after the Republic of Cameroon first emerged from French rule.
-The fledgling carrier purchased a pair of Douglas DC-4 four-engine prop aircraft in 1961 from a French broker.
-Both aircraft underwent extensive maintenance overhauls in France for several months before SAC took delivery of them in late 1961.
-By January 1962 the airline renamed itself Société Air Camerounais and began operating scheduled services within Cameroon from its hub at Douala-DLA.
+Société Aérienne Camerounais (SAC), later known as Camerounais Airlines, was founded in February 1960 as a state-owned airline, a few weeks after the Republic of Cameroon first emerged from France.
+In October 1960 the fledgling carrier purchased its first aircraft: A pair of Douglas DC-4 four-engine prop aircraft, which were acquired from a French broker.

 1967-1979: A Period of Growth